Charcoal-SE/charcoal-se.github.io/pings.md

 ### I need to discuss something with the admins privately, how can I contact them? {#private}

 Please email <smokey@charcoal-se.org>, and it will reach the right people.
+This also applies to security issues; see [Security](https://charcoal-se.org/security).
 </section>